 (part of a monthly series)

-How did you first hear or learn about Books for Keeps?
+How did you first learn about Books for Keeps?

-I have been consistently volunteering with Books for Keeps for five years.
+How long have you been volunteering or serving with Books for Keeps?

 Why did you choose to serve on the Books for Keeps’ board?